dheurtev/dheurtev/devops.md

 #### using ####
 - For VMS:
   * [Multipass](https://multipass.run/): a CLI to launch and manage VMs on Windows, Mac and Linux that simulates a cloud environment with support for cloud-init.
 Canonical project
   * [Vagrant](https://www.vagrantup.com/): open-source software product for building and maintaining portable virtual software development environments; e.g., for VirtualBox, KVM, Hyper-V, Docker containers, VMware, and AWS.
 It tries to simplify the software configuration management of virtualization.
+Typically creates Virtualbox VMs but plugins support other platforms.
 HashiCorp Project.
 - Docker:
   * [Docker Desktop Windows](https://docs.docker.com/desktop/install/windows-install/): Docker Desktop for Windows
 #### used ####